riversyang/OIPs/OIPs/oip-2.md

 # Interfaces

-Let's take a look at the technical level of how the interfaces are and how a fund template is constructed.

-First, all components implement ComponentInterface which basically describes itself, what the name is, which version it is and what it can do.
+This section explains how a financial product template is constructed from a technical perspective.

+1. Component Interface
+First, each core component implements its own ComponentInterface, which describes the component and its function.

 ![Component Interfaces](../assets/Component-Interfaces.png)

-The definition is like below
+Below is a sample definition

 ```javascript
 pragma solidity 0.4.24;